Lunar resources: Overview

-Lunar materials could facilitate continued exploration of the Moon itself, facilitate scientific and economic activity in the vicinity of both Earth and Moon (so-called cislunar space), or they could be imported to the Earth's surface where they would contribute directly to the global economy.
+Lunar materials could facilitate continued exploration of the Moon, facilitate scientific and economic activity in the vicinity of both Earth and Moon (so-called cislunar space), or they could be imported to the Earth's surface where they would contribute directly to the global economy.
 Regolith (lunar soil) is the easiest product to obtain; it can provide radiation and micrometeoroid protection as well as construction and paving material by melting.
 Oxygen from lunar regolith oxides can be a source for metabolic oxygen and rocket propellant oxidizer.
 Water ice can provide water for radiation shielding, life-support, oxygen and rocket propellant feedstock.
 Volatiles from permanently shadowed craters may provide methane (CH_{4}), ammonia (NH_{3}), carbon dioxide (CO_{2}) and carbon monoxide (CO).
 Metals and other elements for local industry may be obtained from the various minerals found in regolith.

 The Moon is known to be poor in carbon and nitrogen, and rich in metals and in atomic oxygen, but their distribution and concentrations are still unknown.
 Further lunar exploration will reveal additional concentrations of economically useful materials, and whether or not these will be economically exploitable will depend on the value placed on them and on the energy and infrastructure available to support their extraction.
 For in situ resource utilization (ISRU) to be applied successfully on the Moon, landing site selection is imperative, as well as identifying suitable surface operations and technologies.

 Scouting from lunar orbit by a few space agencies is ongoing, and landers and rovers are scouting resources and concentrations in situ (see: List of missions to the Moon).